Shannon Miller (ice hockey): Minnesota Duluth

-On April 20, 1998, Miller was hired as the first head coach for the Minnesota–Duluth Bulldogs women's ice hockey team.
+On April 20, 1998, Miller was hired as the first head coach for the Minnesota Duluth Bulldogs women's ice hockey team.
 On March 22, 2010, Duluth mayor Don Ness declared Friday, March 26, 2010 as "Shannon Miller Day'" in Duluth.
 She is the most successful NCAA women's hockey coach in Frozen Four tournament wins (11) and NCAA Division I national championships (five).
 She reached her 250th and 300th career wins faster than any other head coach in NCAA Division I history.
 She is the third best Division I coach in wins and just one of two Division I coaches to reach the 200-win mark in eight seasons.

+In June 2011, Miller was named the coaching mentor for the Russian senior national team in preparation for the 2014 Winter Olympics in Sochi, Russia.

-Heading into the 2011–12 Minnesota–Duluth Bulldogs women's ice hockey season, Miller was chair of the Ethics Committee for US women's college hockey.
+Heading into the 2011–12 Minnesota Duluth Bulldogs women's ice hockey season, Miller was chair of the Ethics Committee for US women's college hockey.
 In addition, she was a member of the NCAA Division 1 Championships Committee, one of only two coaches in the entire country to serve on both committees.

 On October 5, 2013, Miller became the 3rd coach in NCAA history to reach 350 career wins after a 6–1 win over the University of Connecticut at Amsoil Arena.

 Miller's contract was not renewed beyond the 2014–15 season as part of an effort by the school to close a $4.5 million budget deficit.

 Discrimination lawsuit against UMD

 In September 2015, Miller and two other former UMD coaches, softball coach Jen Banford (whose contract also had not been renewed) and basketball coach Annette Wiles (who had resigned in June 2015 due to an alleged hostile work environment), filed suit against the University of Minnesota Board of Regents, alleging discrimination based on gender, sexual orientation, age and national origin, and that UMD created a hostile work environment, violated equal pay laws and violated Title IX of the United States Education Amendments of 1972, which prohibits sexual discrimination in education programs receiving federal financial assistance.

 The trial began March 6, 2018 at the federal courthouse in Duluth, MN.
 On March 15, the jury found the university guilty of sex discrimination and retaliation and awarded Miller $3.74 million ($744,832 in past lost wages and $3 million in past emotional distress.)
 No award was made for future emotional distress and the judge was to determine any award for future lost wages.

-In December 2019 University of Minnesota-Duluth officials finalized a settlement with Miller totalling $4,530,157, with a payment of $2,102,939 to Miller, and $2,427,218 to her attorneys.
+In December 2019 University of Minnesota Duluth officials finalized a settlement with Miller totalling $4,530,157, with a payment of $2,102,939 to Miller, and $2,427,218 to her attorneys.